 The Aptman Prizes recognize undergraduates’ excellence in research, including their analysis, evaluation and synthesis of sources.
-The prizes encourages students to make use of the general library collections and services at Duke University.
+The prizes encourage students to make use of the general library collections and services at Duke University.
 Eileen and Lowell Aptman (T'89) provided funding for the Aptman Prizes.

 The Middlesworth Awards were established to encourage and recognize excellence of analysis, research and writing by Duke University students in the use of primary sources and rare materials held by the Rubenstein Rare Book & Manuscript Library.
 Chester P. Middlesworth (A.B., 1949) of Statesville, N.C., provided funding for Middlesworth Awards.

-- Papers or projects completed in Summer 2013, Fall 2013 or Spring 2014 are eligible for the 2014 awards.
+- Papers or projects completed in Summer 2022, Fall 2022 or Spring 2023 are eligible for the 2023 awards.

-- The awards carry a cash prize of $1,000 (Aptman and Middlesworth) or $1500 (Holsti).
+- The awards carry a cash prize of $1,000 (Aptman, Holsti and Middlesworth) or $1500 (Rosati and Styron).

-- Award recipients will be notified by August 30, 2014.
+- Award recipients will be notified by August 31, 2023.

 - If possible, an awards reception will be held during the Fall 2023 semester.